-Popularity, in the ink blot psychology, means how many people given the same kind of responses in any given session.
-When you give the same kind of responses, your answer is considered popular and is expressed with ‘P. However, when you give original, imaginative and creative responses, your answers are weighed in the section ‘O’.
+Popularity, in the inkblot psychology, means how many people given the same kind of responses in any given session.
+When you provide the same type of responses, your answer is considered accessible and is expressed with ‘P. However, when you give original, imaginative and creative responses, your answers are weighed in the section ‘O.'

-Once the entire protocol is coded, the ink blot psychologist computes a number of summary scores that form the basis for your personality analysis.
+Once the entire protocol is coded, the ink blot psychologist computes many summary scores that form the basis for your personality analysis.
 For example, when F+ percentage falls below 70%, there is possibility of severe brain impairment or intellectual deficit.
 Some psychologists consider it an index for ego strength.

-The normative data of the Rorschach Inkblot Test was originally derived from a large number of adult groups.
-However, in an attempt to expand the usage of the ink blot psychology, Ames, Metraux, Rodel and Walker collected and published Rorschach norms on children between the ages of 2 and 10 years, on adolescents between the ages of 10 and 16, and on older person from 18 to the age of 70.
+The normative data of the Rorschach Inkblot Test was initially derived from a large number of adult groups.
+However, in an attempt to expand the usage of the inkblot psychology, Ames, Metraux, Rodel, and Walker collected and published Rorschach norms on children between the ages of 2 and ten years, on adolescents between the ages of 10 and 16, and on older person from 18 to the age of 70.
 Now they are considered suitable for pre-school children as well as for the adults ranging up to the age of 70 years.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 You can preview and edit on the next page before your submission is sent in.
 You will also be informed about this site's privacy policies.
 Thank you for your contribution.